 An excellent way to keep clients happy is to deliver work before you go on holiday.
 For those of you working in marketing, that might mean emailing across blog posts, features or press releases for approval.
 Or, for the designers and developers, it could mean a "test" website that clients can view and play around with before providing feedback.
 It gives clients something to look at while you're away and shows that you care about their business even while on holiday.

 Put systems in place

-To fully relax while you're away, ensure you have systems in place to keep your business running smoothly.
-Put a relevant voicemail message on your office phone and mobile saying something like "Hello, you've reached XXX.
+To fully relax while you're away, ensure you have systems to keep your business running smoothly.
+Put a relevant voicemail message on your office phone and mobile saying something like, "Hello, you've reached XXX.
 I'm on annual leave until XXX.
 Please leave a message, and I will get back to you on my return".
 And don't forget an 'out of office' auto-responder on your emails, saying something similar.